openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     function foo (parameter: Type) {
-      let local: Type = parameter /* here 'parameter' is the expression in the form of qualified name */ local = new Type () /* here 'local' is the expression in the form of qualified name */
+      let local: Type = parameter /* here 'parameter' is the expression in the form of simple name */ local = new Type () /* here 'local' is the expression in the form of qualified name */
       local = packageName.someGlobalVariable /* here qualifiedName